Variable reluctance sensor: Reluctor rings

-To measure angular position or rotational speed of a shaft, a toothed ring made of ferrous material can be attached to the shaft.
+To measure the angular position or rotational speed of a shaft, a toothed reluctor ring made of ferrous material (sometimes simply called a reluctor) can be attached to the shaft.
 As the teeth of the rotating wheel (or other target features) pass by the face of the magnet, the amount of magnetic flux passing through the magnet and consequently the coil varies.
 When the gear tooth is close to the sensor, the flux is at a maximum.
 When the tooth is further away, the flux drops off.
 The moving target results in a time-varying flux that induces a proportional voltage in the coil.
 Subsequent electronics are then used to process this signal to get a waveform that can be more readily counted and timed.
 This system has been employed in automotive electronic ignition and ABS braking.
 By attaching two reluctor rings to a shaft, the torque can be measured.
 The tooth spacing on reluctor rings may be uniform, or uneven.